-4. Score sheets.
+3. 10 Score sheets.

-The Organizer shall provide score sheets according to the FIDE specifications. a) At the end of each game the players' original score sheets shall be given to the Arbiter, who shall hand them to FIDE.
-Score sheets and the games will remain the property of FIDE. b) Unless a player is making an appeal, any player who refuses to sign the score sheets shall be penalized with a fine of 1,000 (one thousand) euro.
-After the players have signed the score sheets, the Arbiter shall countersign to confirm the results.

-c) In tie-break games, the players and the Arbiter shall sign a result sheet.
+- 3. 10.
+1 The Organisers shall provide score sheets according to the specifications provided by FIDE. - a) At the end of each game the players' original score sheets shall be given to the Chief Arbiter, who shall hand them to FIDE . - b) Refusal of either player to sign the score sheets shall be penalised according to Article 13.4 of the Laws of Chess.
+After the players have signed the score sheets, the Arbiter shall countersign to confirm the results. - c) In tie-break games, the players and the Arbiter shall sign a result sheet.

-5 Players' Meeting.
+3. 11 Players' Meeting.

-5.1 The players must personally attend the first Players' Meeting on the day of the venue inspection at a time to be decided by the Chief Arbiter and the Organizer.
-If necessary, the Chief Arbiter may request more additional Players' Meetings in which case the players shall have the right to be represented t by their managers.

-5.2 If a player fails to appear at the first Players' Meeting, the Opening or Closing Ceremony or any approved function of the Championship such as official receptions and press conferences, or conducts himself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, then he shall suffer the following penalty: 5% of his prize money shall be forfeited to the Organizer and a further 5% to FIDE for each breach.
+- 3. 11.
+1 Players are required to attend the Players' Meeting on the day of the Opening Ceremony at a time to be decided by the Chief Arbiter and the Organisers.
+If necessary, the Chief Arbiter may call other Players' Meetings. - 3.
+11. 2 If a player fails to appear at the Players' Meeting, the Opening or Closing Ceremony or any approved function of the Championship such as official receptions and press conferences, or conducts himself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, then he shall suffer the following penalty: 5% of his prize money shall be forfeited to the Organisers and a further 5% to FIDE for each breach.
 In cases of serious misconduct the player may be disqualified from the match and the World Chess Championship cycle.

-6. Interviews, functions and mode of dressing
+3. 12 Interviews, functions and mode of dressing.

-6.1 The players are expected to co-operate reasonably with the media.
-General interviews with them can be arranged through the Press Officer and the team managers but it is understood that exclusive interviews shall be arranged only after the FWCM has been concluded.

-6.2 Immediately after the completion of a game both players have to take part in post game press conferences, of not more than 20 minutes duration,
+- 3. 12.
+1 The players are expected to co-operate reasonably with the media.
+General interviews with them can be arranged through the Press Officer. - 3.
+12. 2 All players are required to make themselves available for post game press conferences, of not more than 20 minutes duration, immediately after the game.

-6.3 The players must be present at all official functions during the match including official receptions, the opening ceremony and the closing ceremony.

-6.4 Players are requested to note the requirements of FIDE Regulations C.01 (Article 8.1) in respect of their appearance at all times during the matches.
+- 3. 12.
+3 Players are required to be present at all official functions approved by the FIDE President or his Deputy during a match including official receptions, the opening ceremony and the closing ceremony. - 3.
+12. 4 Players are requested to note the requirements of FIDE Regulations C.01 (Article 8.1) in respect of their dignified appearance at all times during the matches.